Particular/docs.particular.net/architecture/aws/messaging.md

 [**Try the SQS transport sample →**](/samples/aws/sqs-simple/)

-#### When to use Amazon SQS
+#### When to use the Amazon SQS transport

-Amazon SQS should be considered the default messaging choice for Amazon.
-Alternatives should be considered only when if SQS cannot be used for organizational reasons.
+The Amazon SQS transport should be considered the default choice for AWS-based systems.
+Alternatives should be considered only if SQS cannot be used for organizational reasons.

-### SQL transport
+### SQL Server transport

-SQL transport is an NServiceBus feature that can use existing SQL Server databases as feature-complete message queues.
+SQL Server transport is an NServiceBus feature that can use existing SQL Server databases as feature-complete message queues.

 :heavy_plus_sign: Pros: